-The Department of Transportation regularly conducts audits to make sure companies are in compliance with all regulations.
-Since 2010, the number of DOT audits has increased, due in part to its implementation of the Safety Measurement System, which compiles data from all roadside inspections and weigh stations.
-The system then assigns a score to each carrier, and companies that have a high number of violations are most at risk for being audited.
+The Department of Transportation (DOT) regularly conducts audits to make sure companies are in compliance with all regulations.
+Since 2010, the number of DOT audits has increased.
+This increase is due, in part, to the DOT’s implementation of the Safety Measurement System, which compiles data from all roadside inspections and weigh stations.

 There are different kinds of DOT audits:

 - Compliance review

 A new entrant audit is for motor carriers that have recently filed with the DOT.
 It will be completed within three to six months of a DOT number being issued.
 It’s designed to make sure you are complying with all required safety regulations as your business gets up and running.

 A security audit reviews your safety plan, driver training and security measures.

 For a hazardous materials audit, the DOT will review processes such as training, policy, shipping documentation and labeling of hazardous materials.